Verneinender/Verneinender/README.md

 ### Experience:
-* Research assitant at Technische Universität Darmstadt.
+* Research assitant at Technical University of Darmstadt.

 ### Education:
-* Master of Science in
+* Master of Science in Mechnical Engineering at Technical University of Darmstadt. (not finished)
-* Bachelor
+* Bachelor in Mechnical Engineering at Jingsu University.

 ### Additional information:
 * I'm currently learning automated driving, mainly in direction sensor fusion and SLAM.